 You can connect to the internet in Taiwan by renting a pocket wifi device or buying a sim card.
 We prefer pocket wifi devices but either way is fine.
-You can rent a 4G pocket wifi device or buy a 4G sim card through KKday.
-You can pick them up at various airports throughout Taiwan.
+You can rent a 4G pocket wifi device through KKday.
+You can pick it up at various airports throughout Taiwan.

 4. Exchange Your Currency at Big Banks